iterative/dvc.org/static/docs/commands-reference/remote/index.md

 The same way as Github provides storage hosting for Git repositories, DVC data remotes provide a central place to keep and share data and model files.
-With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to re-build models and re-process data files.
-It also saves space on your local environment - DVC can [fetch](/doc/commands-reference/fetch) into the local cache only the data you need for a specific branch/commit.
+With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to rebuild models and re-process data files.
+It also saves space on your local environment – DVC can [fetch](/doc/commands-reference/fetch) into the local cache only the data you need for a specific branch/commit.

 > If you installed DVC via `pip`, depending on the remote type you plan to use
 > you might need to install optional dependencies: `[s3]`, `[ssh]`, `[gs]`,
 > `[azure]`, and `[oss]`; or `[all]` to include them all.
 The command should
-> look like this: `pip install "dvc[s3]"` - it installs `boto3` library along
+> look like this: `pip install "dvc[s3]"`.
+This installs `boto3` library along
 > with DVC to support AWS S3 storage.

 Using DVC with a remote data storage is optional.
 By default, DVC is configured